sushish-kumar/python-hacktoberfest/README.md

 # python-hacktoberfest
 > Aimed to give a positive overview of open source development.
 Not comfortable with python?? [here](#contribute-in-other-languages)'s something for you that you would like.
+Special thanks to [Aman](https://github.com/amanloc1) for review
 ## Regitering for Hacktoberfest.
 (Already registered??
 Start [here](#creating-my-first-pull-request))
 1. Create Github account if not already created.
 2. Register on hacktoberfest if not already registered by clicking [here](https://hacktoberfest.digitalocean.com/)